Danielle Walker (politician): Personal life

-Walker was born on August 18, 1976, in New Iberia, Louisiana, to Oscar Walker, Sr. and Derbie Bernard.
+Walker was born on August 18, 1976, in New Iberia, Louisiana, to Oscar Walker Sr. and Derbie Bernard.
 After graduating from New Iberia Senior High School, Walker attended Teche Area Technical Institute, where she obtained a certificate in accounting; she also completed undergraduate coursework at the University of Southwestern Louisiana, however, did not obtain a degree.

 Widowed at just 29-years-old, Walker remarried and moved with her two sons to Morgantown, West Virginia, after her husband was relocated for his job.
 After the move, the two divorced, although Walker would choose to remain in Morgantown with her children.
 As a single mother raising two disabled children, Walker was chosen to receive her own universal-designed home through Habitat for Humanity in 2015; she has remained an advocate of the organization since.
-In June 2021, just shy of his 24th birthday, Walker's eldest son, Demetry, passed away from leukemia.
+In June 2021, just shy of his 24th birthday, Walker's eldest son, Demetry, died from leukemia.

-In February 2021, Walker came out as queer during a press conference in support of the Fairness Act, which would add sexual orientation and gender identity as protected classes in West Virginia’s Human Rights Act and the Fair Housing Act.
+In February 2021, Walker came out as queer during a press conference in support of the Fairness Act, which would add sexual orientation and gender identity as protected classes in West Virginia's Human Rights Act and the Fair Housing Act.
 Walker is the second openly LGBTQ+ woman to serve in the Legislature after former delegate Amanda Estep-Burton.